Can You Get Scammed on Airbnb?

 It appears that in order to earn back trust from their customers, Airbnb will need to find more efficient ways to monitor the conditions of each of their listings as it is clearly easy to use fake photos.
 It might also be helpful to protect guests while conducting investigations on hosts by offering them the option to cancel.

-Thoughts on Airbnb Fraudsters from a E-Commerce Lawyer
+Thoughts on Airbnb Fraudsters and Fake Reviews from a E-Commerce Lawyer

 From a legal standpoint, if Airbnb has knowledge of the misrepresented facts presented in fake reviews, and knows that customers are relying on them in order to book an Airbnb, a cheated customer may have a case against Airbnb for intentional or negligent misrepresentation.
 Of course, that’s assuming that Airbnb’s written terms of service do not successfully disclaim such representations.
 Either way, it’s certainly bad press for Airbnb, and customers losing confidence in its review system can be devastating to business and its professional reputation.